 Please let me know if you have any further questions about this outstanding young woman.
 Also, I am available to talk to you by phone or video conference with you to further explain Alicia's qualifications in more detail.

-Be sure to ask the student how to send the letter of recommendation – is it to be mailed by post or sent by email?
-Keep a copy for your own records and send it to the student or the hiring manager of the company who requested the reference.
+Be sure to ask the student how they would like you to send the letter of recommendation.
+Is it to be mailed by post or sent by email?
+Keep a copy for your own records, and send it to the student as well as the hiring manager of the company who requested the reference.

 Additional Reference Letter Samples